Joint Continuous and Discrete Model Selection via Submodularity: Constrained Optimization

 When confronted with constrained optimization problems such as \eqref{eq:constrained_case}, one common approach is to add a Lagrange multiplier $\mu\in\mathbb{R}_{\geq 0}$ and instead solve the unconstrained problem:

-For the correct choice of $\mu\in\mathbb{R}_{\geq 0}$, solving the regularized problem \eqref{eq:regularized_case} is equivalent to solving the constrained problem \eqref{eq:constrained_case}.
-Determining the $\mu$ that renders the two problems equivalent, however, is typically a difficult task.
+For the correct choice of $\mu\in\mathbb{R}_{\geq 0}$, solving the regularized problem \eqref{eq:regularized_case} can be equivalent to solving the constrained problem \eqref{eq:constrained_case} \cite{nagano2011size,staib2019robust}.
+Because \eqref{eq:constrained_case} is non-convex, identifying when this approach is valid requires some careful detail.
+When possible, however, determining the $\mu$ that renders the two problems equivalent is typically a difficult task.

 Our work in this section relies on the following result that relates parameterized families of submodular set function minimization problems to a single convex optimization problem.